hi117/image-database/README.md

 theyre truly terrible for what this database was meant to do which is >1000 images per tag operations some options are to redo in C or to find a better algorithm

+Also creating a new database is broken last time i checked, requires manual intervention to make a workable database due to how python handles pickling in 2 vs 3